 effects of events such as the 2009 return to normal pricing after the worldwide economic

 downturn in 2008.

 Revision of Seasonally Adjusted Indexes

-were calculated and published.
+adjusted indexes for 2012-2016 were calculated and published.
 For directly adjusted series, the

 Determining Seasonal Status

 Each year the seasonal status of every series is reevaluated based upon certain statistical criteria.

 Using these criteria, BLS economists determine whether a series should change its status: from "not